wolfdancer/advent.code/README.md

-Trying out new-ish Java language with Advent of Code
+Trying out new languages and tools with Advent of Code